ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/element-reconversion.md

 The above definition will use the `downcastSideCard()` function to re-create the view when:

-* The `complexInfoBOx` element is inserted into the model.
+* The `sideCard` element is inserted into the model.
 * One of `cardType` or `cardURL` has changed.
 * A child `sideCardSection` is added or removed from the parent `sideCard`.